Disk encryption theory: XEX-based tweaked-codebook mode with ciphertext stealing (XTS)

 Ciphertext stealing provides support for sectors with size not divisible by block size, for example, 520-byte sectors and 16-byte blocks.
-XTS-AES was standardized on 2007-12-19 as IEEE P1619.
-The standard supports using a different key for the IV encryption than for the block encryption; this is contrary to the intent of XEX and seems to be rooted in a misinterpretation of the original XEX paper, but does not harm security.
+XTS-AES was standardized on December 19, 2007 as IEEE Std 1619.
+The XTS standard requires using a different key for the IV encryption than for the block encryption; this differs from XEX which uses only a single key.
 As a result, users wanting AES-256 and AES-128 encryption must supply 512 bits and 256 bits of key respectively.
+The two keys (i.e., both halves of the XTS key) must be distinct for XTS to be CCA-secure, since XTS computes the sequence $\alpha^j$ starting at $j=0$; this differs from XEX which starts at $j=1$.

 On January 27, 2010, NIST released Special Publication (SP) 800-38E in final form.
 SP 800-38E is a recommendation for the XTS-AES mode of operation, as standardized by IEEE Std 1619-2007, for cryptographic modules.
 The publication approves the XTS-AES mode of the AES algorithm by reference to the IEEE Std 1619-2007, subject to one additional requirement, which limits the maximum size of each encrypted data unit (typically a sector or disk block) to 220 AES blocks.
 According to SP 800-38E, "In the absence of authentication or access control, XTS-AES provides more protection than the other approved confidentiality-only modes against unauthorized manipulation of the encrypted data."

+In anticipation of an update to SP 800-38E, IEEE Std 1619 was updated in 2025 to limit the key scope (the maximum amount of data to be encrypted using a single symmetric data-encryption key).

 XTS is supported by BestCrypt, Botan, NetBSD's cgd, dm-crypt, FreeOTFE, TrueCrypt, VeraCrypt, DiskCryptor, FreeBSD's geli, OpenBSD softraid disk encryption software, OpenSSL, Mac OS X Lion's FileVault 2, Windows 10's BitLocker and wolfCrypt.